realnews-gateway/emergency-publishing-system/emergency-channel/ingest/overview.md

 The Ingest module provides:

-- A secure and reliable entry point for raw content
+- A secure and isolated entry point for raw content
 - Early validation and normalization
-- Strong trust boundaries
+- Strict metadata minimization
 - Extensibility for diverse ingestion sources
 - Seamless integration with the Sanitizer module

-It ensures that all content entering the Emergency Channel is handled safely and consistently.
+It ensures that all content entering the Emergency Channel is handled safely, consistently, and without identity leakage.